Globalization and Translation

 In the last decade or so since the emergence of internet and dismantling of trade barriers across borders small enterprises are pressurized to become global.

-This has increased the need for advertising in many different languages and the advertising industry is utilizing the services of specialized translators.
+This has increased the need for advertising translation in many different languages and the advertising industry is utilizing the services of specialized translators.
 Many global companies are forced to seek the help of translation agencies and translation is becoming crucial to the core business of such companies.

 As globalization is increasing, requirement of translation services is growing proportionately.
 It is expected that globalization is going to affect the translation industry in a more profound manner compared to other industries.
 All in all globalization is here to stay whether one likes it or not and is a welcome development for the translating community.